gardenlinux/gardenlinux/docs/configuration/gardener-kernel-restart.md

 Gardener will place control files to `/var/lib/gardener-gardenlinux/etc` to declare what should be set on the operating system.

-**Example:** Gardener needs to be able to switch the cgroup hierarchy from the old legacy approach (cgroup v1) to the new unified hierarchy (cgroup v2) - and back.
-To do so, it will place a the file `/var/lib/gardener-gardenlinux/cgroup` and write either `v1` or `v2` to it.
-Scripts in Garden Linux are then responsible for picking up these files and do whatever is needed to change the cgroup hierarchy of the system.
+**Example:** Gardener needs to be able to change the Linux Security Module (lsm) from _AppArmor_ to _SELinux_.
+To do so, it will place a the file `/var/lib/gardener-gardenlinux/lsm` and write either `AppArmor` or `SELinux` to it.
+Scripts in Garden Linux are then responsible for picking up these files and do whatever is needed to change the lsm of the system.

 ## The applier scripts